 The hype surrounding analytics and artificial intelligence (AI) implies that everything can be automated with just one click.
 It can’t.
 This oversimplifies the complex work required to extrapolate insights from data, never mind the expertise required to interpret it and measure business impact.
 This also applies to the latest trends like automated feature engineering which offers additional support to data scientists but won’t replace them – at least not in the near future.

 Algorithms play an important supporting role in the data-crunching process, but data scientists still need to develop advanced analytical models based on their insights and experiences.
-Some people fear the rise of the machines, but a human overview and a strategic mindset is essential, especially when context matters.
+Some people fear the rise of the machines, but a human overview and a strategic mindset are essential, especially when context matters.
 In other words, it’s not possible to click one button and expect to get all the answers required.

 At least not yet anyway.